quantumphysicist/Disaster-Response-Pipelines/README.md

 ## Instructions: <a name="instructions"></a>
 1. Run the following commands in the project's root directory to set up your database and model.

-    - To run the ETL (Extract, Transform Load) pipeline that cleans data and stores in database
+    - To run the ETL (Extract, Transform Load) pipeline that cleans data and stores in a database
       `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`

-    - To run the ML (Machine Leazning) pipeline that trains and saves classifier
+    - To run the ML (Machine Learning) pipeline that trains and saves classifier
       `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

 2. Run the following command in the app's directory to run your web app.